Retinol: The Secret to Smoothing Acne Marks and Scars

 To avoid dryness or peeling, start applying retinol products two to three evenings a week.
 Then gradually increase frequency to every other night until your skin feels like it can tolerate it every evening.
 Always add plenty of moisturizer to your face so that your skin can stay happy and hydrated.
 And remember, always apply a broad-spectrum sunscreen while using retinol products, as it causes the skin to be more sensitive.

 Suppose you are looking for a retinol serum with added moisture to prevent peeling and dryness.
-In that case, the AcneFree Retinol Blemish Mark Resurfacing Serum is formulated with Hyaluronic Acid and Ceramides for a double dose of moisture and Niacinamide for an even skin tone.
+In that case, the AcneFree Retinol Blemish Mark Resurfacing Serum is formulated with Hyaluronic Acid for moisture and Niacinamide for an even skin tone.

 Retinol Blemish Mark Resurfacing Serum